5:030 Hiring Process and Criteria

 The Superintendent shall develop and maintain a current comprehensive job description for each position or job category; however, a provision in a collective bargaining agreement or individual contract will control in the event of a conflict.

 The Superintendent or designee shall ensure that a fingerprint-based criminal history records check and a check of the Statewide Sex Offender Database and Violent Offender Against Youth Database is performed on each applicant as required by State law.
 When the applicant is a successful superintendent candidate who has been offered employment by the Board, the Board President shall ensure that these checks are completed.
 The Superintendent or designee, or if the applicant is a successful superintendent candidate, then the Board President shall notify an applicant if the applicant is identified in either database.
-The School Code requires the Board President to keep a convict record confidential and share it only with the Superintendent, Regional Superintendent, State Superintendent, State Educator Preparation and Licensure Board, any other person necessary to the hiring decision, the Ill.
-Dept. of State Police and/or Statewide Sex Offender Database for purposes of clarifying the information, and/or the Teachers’ Retirement System of the State of Illinois when required by law.
+The School Code requires the Board President to keep a conviction record confidential and share it only with the Superintendent, Regional Superintendent, State Superintendent, State Educator Preparation and Licensure Board, any other person necessary to the hiring decision, the Ill.
+State Police and/or Statewide Sex Offender Database for purposes of clarifying the information, and/or the Teachers’ Retirement System of the State of Illinois when required by law.
 The Board reserves its right to authorize additional background inquiries beyond a fingerprint-based criminal history records check when it deems it appropriate to do so, in accordance with applicable laws.

 Each newly hired employee must complete a U.S. Citizenship and Immigration Services Form as required by federal law.